alberthdev/pyradmon/docs/userdocs/getting-started-user.rst

 The first thing you probably want to do is make a plot, right?
 It's really simple!

-#.
+#. **Creating Your Configuration File, Part 1**\

    First, create a new file called myconfig.yaml.
-Copy the following text into
-   this new file:
+Copy the following text into this new file:

    .. code-block:: yaml